 A CT scan, also called X-ray computed tomography (X-ray CT) or computerized axial tomography scan (CAT scan), makes use of computer-processed combinations of many X-ray images taken from different angles.

 The CAT scan produces cross-sectional images of specific areas of a scanned object, allowing the user to see inside the object without cutting.
-Essentially, this three-dimensional X-ray that looks at every angle and direction of the bone as a whole to help pinpoint and diagnose fractures that can be hard to find, such as a hairline fracture.
+Essentially, this three-dimensional X-ray looks at every angle and direction of the bone as a whole to help pinpoint and diagnose fractures that can be hard to find, such as a hairline fracture.

-As we can determine if a fracture is present, we can specifically alert our patients how not to further aggravate the injury and can customize the care plan to ensure the healing process is as effective as possible and progresses quickly.
+As we determine if a fracture is present, we can specifically alert our patients how not to further aggravate the injury and can customize the care plan to ensure the healing process is as effective as possible and progresses quickly.

 Call today at 404-855-2141 to schedule your appointment!